 An open-ended text box is provided at the end of the survey, for comments and suggestions.

-A link to the web-based LibQUAL+™ Lite survey will be made available via the library website, E-nnouncements, and an email invitation.
-The survey will be available from March 3 through March 21.
-The data will be collected on secure servers located in the Texas A & M University Library.
+A link to the web-based LibQUAL+ Lite survey will be made available via the library website, E-nnouncements, and an email invitation.
+The survey will be available March 6-24, 2017.
+Data will be collected on secure servers located in the Texas A & M University Library.

 Are responses confidential?